 Mortgage – from the ancient French words meaning ‘death pledge’.
 A modern translation may be “I solemnly swear this thing is going to kill me!”
 It doesn’t have to.
 A mortgage is necessary for nearly everyone who buys property but the loan should be as small as possible so it can be paid off as quickly as possible.

-Buying Renting Costs more in the short term, less in the long term Costs less in the short term, more in the long term Can’t sell and move quickly and easily Can change locations with relative ease Most of the cost pays off your own mortgage The entire cost pays off someone else’s mortgage Must pay for your own maintenance and repairs Landlord pays for things that need fixing Can make minor changes to the property without permission Should get permission from the landlord for things like hanging pictures on the wall Very large set up costs, all of which are non-refundable Set up costs are usually only 4 weeks rent for the (refundable) bond Nobody can kick you out, so long as you make the mortgage repayments Can be kicked out with as little as one month’s notice Repayments can go up or down with interest rate movements Rent rarely ever falls Nothing quite like the feeling of owning your own home Renting allows greater flexibility in your life Once the mortage is paid off, housing costs are very low Costs can remain consistently high for as long as you are renting Paying off the mortgage is effectively forced savings in a growth asset Money saved from lower rental costs can be put into savings in growth assets of your choice
+Buying Renting Costs more in the short term, less in the long term Costs less in the short term, more in the long term Can’t sell and move quickly and easily Can change locations with relative ease Much of the cost pays off your own mortgage The entire cost pays off someone else’s mortgage Must pay for your own maintenance and repairs Landlord pays for things that need fixing Can make minor changes to the property without permission Should get permission from the landlord for things like hanging pictures on the wall Very large set up costs, all of which are non-refundable Set up costs are usually only 4 weeks rent for the (refundable) bond Nobody can kick you out, so long as you make the mortgage repayments Can be kicked out with as little as one month’s notice Repayments can go up or down with interest rate movements Rent rarely ever falls Nothing quite like the feeling of owning your own home Renting allows greater flexibility in your life Once the mortage is paid off, housing costs are very low Costs can remain consistently high for as long as you are renting Paying off the mortgage is effectively forced savings in a growth asset Money saved from lower rental costs can be put into savings in growth assets of your choice

 Does that help?
 Probably not.
 The truth is, if you were to rent and save the difference between your rental costs and what you would’ve put into a mortgage, and then put these savings into growth assets over the long term, you would be financially better off.
 But, and it’s a big but, it takes discipline to save this way.
 We cover growth assets in detail in the Investment topic.